kw-andy/just-go-dev-blog/_posts/2021-07-30-AWS-certif.markdown

 And obviously, on d-day, stress will make your score lower than expected.
 For the cloud practioner, AWS through the aws training [website](https://www.aws.training/), offers you a AWS Cloud Practitioner Essentials course that is a day format with real trainers.
-That training is free.I had two trainers, ---- and [Tom of AWS](https://aws.amazon.com/fr/partners/training/) who were absolutely amazing, in their enthusiasm and their amazing teaching skills.
+That training is free.
+I had two trainers, ---- and [Tom of AWS](https://aws.amazon.com/fr/partners/training/) who were absolutely amazing, in their enthusiasm with great teaching skills.
 Thank you ---- and Tom.

 **Q**: Thank you again for your time.
-Do you have any last trick you want to share with us about some not tidy desk?
+Do you have any last trick you want to share with us about a desk that was not that tidy...?
 **A**: Ha ha.
 I went for my certificate with a quite cluttered desk.
 Never, ever.
 Make sure that your desk is clean and uncluttered otherwise the proctor won't start the exam.

 **Ed**: Thank you